Project Overview

 Feedback Policy:

 You are allowed to submit your work once for feedback before the programming assignment is due.
-The projects' due dates will fall on Monday.
-You should submit your work before Wednesday (6:00 PM) of the previous week in order to get a feedback.
-The feedback will be mailed within a day or two of your submission.
+If you submit your work four days before the deadline, the feedback will be mailed within a day or two of your submission.
 The feedback will tell you how many test cases you are able to pass.
-You are encouraged to sumbit your project for feedback much earlier than the Wednesday of the project week, so that you have sufficient time to address any issue.
+You are encouraged to sumbit your project for feedback much earlier, so that you have sufficient time to address any issue.

 Additional Resources